Pharmacy Benefit Guide

 Non-Drug List Coverage for non-drug list drugs requires an exception for medical necessity.
 Your doctor needs to request the exception with an explanation of why the drug is required for your condition instead of a preferred drug.
 If the exception is approved, your medical plan cost shares will apply.

-Level 3 Drug list Specialty Drugs will be charged a Level 4 copay.
+Tier 3 Drug list Specialty Drugs will be charged a Tier 4 copay.
 These are biologics and other targeted drugs usually used for complex medical conditions and often requiring special handling.

 Preventive drug benefit